rattrayalex/akrattray.com/README.md

 Happy (early) Birthday!

 You have another gift coming too, but I was too excited about this one to let it wait.
 It's your own website that you can edit to your heart's content!

-All you have to do is click `"index.html"` here on [this webpage](https://www.github.com/rattrayalex/akrattray.com), and then "Edit" (it's the pencil icon in the top right of the the HTML gobbledy-gook).
-Or just click [here](https://github.com/rattrayalex/akrattray.com/edit/gh-pages/index.html) if you're lazy.
+All you have to do is [create a Github account](https://github.com/join), tell me your username so I can add you as an admin, click `"index.html"` here on [this webpage](https://www.github.com/rattrayalex/akrattray.com), and then "Edit" (it's the pencil icon in the top right).
+Or just click [here](https://github.com/rattrayalex/akrattray.com/edit/gh-pages/index.html).

 I hope it's a fun way for you to learn some HTML and maybe even some CSS!
 Mom knows a little and she can help you; maybe Zach can jump in too!
 (Maybe it'll also get you to call up yer ol' brother Alex on the Skype one of these days, too...)